 Family history is an indicator of T1D risk, however, other factors are associated with the development and progression of T1D, such as inflammation, autoantibodies, vitamin D3 deficiency, even viral infection.
-The presence of islet cell autoantibodies (such as IAA, GADA, IA-2A, ZnT8, and ICA) indicates an autoimmune response against the cells of the pancreas, and is strongly associated with development of T1D.
+The presence of islet cell autoantibodies (such as IAA, GADA, IA-2A, and ZnT8) indicates an autoimmune response against the cells of the pancreas, and is strongly associated with development of T1D.
 Poor vitamin D3 and long-chain omega-3 status, as well as increased inflammation, have been associated with lower levels of these antibodies and therefore lower risk of T1D development.

 T1D can be triggered by vitamin D3 deficiency, which is common.
 An extremely delicate membrane in the pancreas separates the endocrine cells that produce insulin (beta cells) from the exocrine cells that secrete pancreatic enzymes.
 The beta cells reside in fluid compartments, and are protected there by the membrane that surrounds them.

 When a child is deficient in vitamin D3, this membrane is weak and easily penetrated.
 Viruses that occur in the GI tract can pass through it and infect the beta cells.
 Beta cells don’t regenerate easily, and can’t restore their population following autoimmune attacks.

 In response to viral infection, the beta cell displays an antigen on its surface that is detected by the immune system.
 The cells also release cytokines, causing migration of killer lymphocytes across the membrane.
 These immune cells target and kill infected beta cells.
 Since beta cells are the sole source of insulin, the amount of insulin produced by the pancreas is cut.
 As more beta cells are infected and killed, their population of beta cells fails to be effective, and the patient develops T1D.